Edward Fawcett (preservationist): Personal life and death

-Fawcett married Jane Hughes (1921 – 2016) during World War II and they had two children; Carolin (b 1951), an opera singer, and James (b 1950), an experimental neurologist.
+Fawcett married Jane Hughes (1921 – 2016) late 1947 and they had two children; Carolin (b 1951), an opera singer, and James (b 1950), an experimental neurologist.
 The family lived in Hampstead.
 He stood in the 1982 Hammersmith and Fulham London Borough Council election for the Alliance party.

 His funeral service was at St Peter's Church, Petersham.

 He also wrote poetry, having five volumes privately published, and was a dowser.